 Where an Interconnected Party is required to provide new or additional Credit Support, it must do so within 20 Business Days of First Gas’ written request.

-If this Agreement is terminated, First Gas will release any associated Credit Support when and to the extent that the Interconnected Party has paid all outstanding amounts under this Agreement. fees and charges
+If this Agreement is terminated, First Gas will release any associated Credit Support when and to the extent that the Interconnected Party has paid all outstanding amounts under this Agreement.

+If required by First Gas in writing, the Interconnected Party will show evidence of comprehensive liability insurance cover with a reputable insurer covering third party property damage and personal liability for which the Interconnected Party may be legally liable under or in connection with this Agreement, up to the Capped Amounts, except to the extent that that insurance is not permitted by law.

+fees and charges

 Interconnection and Odorisation Fees

-Where, in respect of a Delivery Point in operation on the Commencement Date, an Interconnection Fee:
+The Interconnected Party is to pay the Interconnection Fee and Odorisation Fee for each Delivery Point (as applicable) during the term of this Agreement in accordance with this Agreement.
+Where, in respect of a Delivery Point and/or Odorisation Facility in operation on the Commencement Date, an interconnection or odorisation or termination fee or charge:

-has not previously been payable, First Gas will not charge any such fee during the term of this Agreement, except to the extent that Delivery Point becomes an Additional Delivery Point; or
+has not previously been payable, First Gas will not charge an Interconnection Fee or Odorisation Fee or Termination Fee (as applicable)during the term of this Agreement, except to the extent that Delivery Point becomes an Additional Delivery Point or new Odorisation Facilities are constructed; or

-is payable, that fee, together with the procedure for adjusting or redetermining it, will be as recorded in Schedule One.
+is payable, that interconnection or odorisation or termination fee or charge, together with the procedure for adjusting or redetermining it, will be as recorded in ICA Schedule One (and such fees shall be payable as an Interconnection Fee, Odorisation Fee and/or Termination Fee (as applicable) from the Commencement Date).

-In respect of any Additional Delivery Point, First Gas shall determine how it will recover its costs to design, construct, operate and maintain that Additional Delivery Point, including via an Interconnection Fee (and, if applicable, a Termination Fee) payable by the Interconnected Party and determined in accordance with this section 11.
+In respect of any Additional Delivery Point, First Gas shall determine how it will recover its costs to design, construct, operate and maintain, and for any required modifications or additions to, that Additional Delivery Point, including via an Interconnection Fee (and, if applicable, a Termination Fee) payable by the Interconnected Party and determined in accordance with this section 11 and the other applicable provisions of this Agreement.

-If it elects to own Odorisation Facilities, and recover its costs to design, construct, operate and maintain them via a separate Odorisation Fee payable by the Interconnected Party, First Gas may determine that fee (and any associated Termination Fee) as described in this section 11.
+If First Gas owns, or elects to own, Odorisation Facilities and recover its costs to design, construct, operate and maintain them via a separate Odorisation Fee (and, if applicable, a Termination Fee) payable by the Interconnected Party, First Gas may determine that fee (and any associated Termination Fee) in accordance with this section 11 and the other applicable provisions of this Agreement (which are to apply mutatis mutandis to the determination of such fees).

 Determination of Fees

-In respect of an Additional Delivery Point, First Gas shall set out provisional Interconnection and Termination Fees in the Amending Agreement to be executed by the Parties.
-First Gas will determine those provisional fees using the then-current Regulatory Settings and First Gas’ reasonable estimate of the cost to First Gas to design, build, operate and maintain that Additional Delivery Point (Estimated DP Cost).
+In respect of an Additional Delivery Point and/or any Odorisation Facilities owned or to be owned by First Gas, First Gas shall set out provisional Interconnection Fees and Odorisation Fee (and any associated Termination Fees in respect of such Additional Receipt Point and/or Odorisation Facilities) in the Amending Agreement to be executed by the Parties.
+First Gas will determine those provisional fees using the then-current Regulatory Settings and First Gas’ reasonable estimate of the cost to First Gas to design, build, operate and maintain that Additional Delivery Point and/or any Odorisation Facility (in each case, Estimated Cost).
+Such provisional fees shall, subject to section 11.5, be payable in accordance with the terms of this Agreement.